 Migration and adaptation in humans in eastern Africa

 The high diversity of ethnicities, languages, and environments in eastern Africa offer an exceptional opportunity to explore the variables that shape migration and genetic structure in humans.
-I am developing a machine learning method for identifying the variables which best explain migration rates, with migration rate calculated from shared identical-by-descent tracts between individuals.
-To further test how environment, subsistence strategy, and disease are exerting selection in eastern Africa, I am advising two undergraduates in their research projects using genome-wide selection scans and haplotype networks.
+I developed SPRUCE (Spatial Prediction using Random forest to Uncover Connectivity among Environments), a machine learning method for identifying the variables which best explain migration rates, with migration rate calculated from shared identical-by-descent tracts between individuals.
+To further test how environment, subsistence strategy, and disease are exerting selection in eastern Africa, I advised two undergraduate research projects using genome-wide selection scans and haplotype networks.

 Leadership and bioinformatics with CAAPA

-I am co-leader of a population genetics working group with >30 international collaborators through the Consortium on Asthma among African-Ancestry Populations in the Americas (CAAPA).
-We are currently sequencing >300 individuals from 14 diverse populations, and I am troubleshooting and running some of the computational pipelines for alignment and variant calling.
-I am also helping to lead the planning of the flagship paper(s) that will be released with the new genomes.
+As a postdoc, I served as co-leader of a population genetics working group with >30 international collaborators through the Consortium on Asthma among African-Ancestry Populations in the Americas (CAAPA).
+This consortium sequenced >300 individuals from 14 diverse populations.
+In my leadership role, I organized monthly working group meetings and biweekly data analysis meetings, and I helped plan the flagship papers that will be released with the new genomes.
+I also helped with the bioinformatics processes, e.g. running computational pipelines for alignment and variant calling.

 Modeling genetic connectivity in humans and vectors